 Mactrem Professional Tripod

 The Mactrem Tripod offers a high level of stability using an excellent quality level of aluminum material.
 The maximum load is 33 lbs (15 kg), so you use it for your smartphone, DSLR camera, projector, and telescope.
-There is a smartphone mount with 1/4″ screw included so you can start using it right away.
+There is a smartphone mount with a 1/4″ screw included, so you can start using it right away.

 JOBY RangePod Smart Tripod

 The Joby RangePod Smart Tripod has it all!
 It is easy to use, very sturdy and has many features.
 A Joby Phone Clamp is included, so this set-up is ready for smartphone photographers.
 You can use your smartphone camera horizontally and vertically.
 A detachable hook on the center column helps you stabilize your equipment by adding weight.

 You can find your Joby Tripod between $140 and $160 on Amazon.
 An excellent gift!

 How do you mount a smartphone to a tripod?

 Some tripods come with a universal smartphone mount, and some don’t.
 No worries, you can find these phone mounts on Amazon for a couple of dollars.
 You can read more about these tripod mounts in this article.
 We give you a step-by-step guide to finding a suitable mount for your tripod.